micheal15-0/CodeAlpha_Sales_prediction/README.md

 ---

 ## 📖 The Mission (Overview)
-This project aims to analyze and visualize retail sales data using Python.
-The primary objective is to extract relevant insights through rigorous data cleaning, exploratory analysis, and predictive modeling.
-By understanding the relationship between advertising spend, target segments, and platforms, we aim to forecast future sales and deliver actionable recommendations for business marketing strategies.
+This project analyzes retail sales data using Python to extract strategic insights.
+It combines rigorous cleaning, exploratory analysis, and predictive modeling to understand the impact of advertising spend, target segments, and platforms.
+The goal is to forecast future sales and optimize marketing strategies through actionable recommendations.

 ## 🧰 The Toolkit
 *   **Data Wrangling:** `Pandas`, `NumPy`